bruvellu/cephalic-furrow/3-text/furrow.md

 ## Fly stocks and genetic crossings

 To generate fluorescent cephalic furrow mutants, we performed genetic crosses using the loss-of-function alleles *btd^XA^* (FBal0030657), *eve^3^* (FBal0003885), *prd^4^* (FBal0013967), and *stg^2^* (FBal0247234); the membrane fluorescent marker *Gap43-mCherry* (FBal0258719, gift from Kassiani Skouloudaki); and the green fluorescent balancers *FM7c, Kr-GFP* (FBst0005193), *CyO, twi-GFP* (gift from Akanksha Jain), and *TM3, Kr-GFP* (FBst0005195).
-We established stable lines balancing the loss-of-function alleles over fluorescent balancers, and used the lack of GFP signal to identify homozygous embryos in our live-imaging recordings.
+We established stable lines balancing the loss-of-function alleles with fluorescent balancers, and used the lack of GFP signal to identify homozygous embryos in our live-imaging recordings.
 For genes on chromosomes 1 and 2 (*btd*, *eve*, and *prd*), we added the membrane marker on chromosome 3 (*btd^XA^/FM7c, Kr-GFP;; Gap43-mCherry/MKRS* and *eve^3^/CyO, twi-GFP; Gap43-mCherry/MKRS*).
 For *stg*, which is located on chromosome 3, we recombined the allele with Gap (*Gap43-mCherry, stg[2]/TM3, Kr-GFP*).
-Since the *btd*--*stg* double mutant stable line is tryingly weak, we imaged the progeny of *btd[XA]/FM7c, Kr-GFP;; Gap43-mCherry, stg[2]/Gap43-mCherry* flies, identifying *btd* homozygozity by the GFP, and *stg* homozygozity by the lack of cell divisions after gastrulation.
+Since the *btd*--*stg* double mutant stable line is weak, we imaged the progeny of *btd[XA]/FM7c, Kr-GFP;; Gap43-mCherry, stg[2]/Gap43-mCherry* flies, identifying *btd* homozygozity by the GFP, and *stg* homozygozity by the lack of cell divisions after gastrulation.
 The wildtype stocks contain the Gap marker in the Oregon-R genetic background.
-We obtained the founder fly stocks from the Bloomington Drosophila Stock Center and the Kyoto Stock Center and deposited the lines in the MPI-CBG stock.
+We obtained the founder fly stocks from the Bloomington Drosophila Stock Center and the Kyoto Stock Center and deposited the lines in the MPI-CBG stock collection.
 The complete list of FlyBase [@Gramates2022-xe] accession numbers and genotypes is available in the project’s data repository [@Vellutini2023-hg].

 ## Animal husbandry and embryo collection

 We maintained the stocks in 50mL hard plastic vials containing fly food and enclosed with a foam lid.
-They were kept in an incubator with a constant 25°C temperature and 65% humidity and a 12:12 light cycle.
+They were kept in an incubator with a constant 25°C temperature and 65% humidity and a 12:12h light cycle.
 For imaging, we first amplified the stocks in larger 200mL tubes for a few weeks.
 We then narcotized the flies with CO~2~, and transferred them to a cage with a plate attached to one end containing a layer of apple juice agar and a slab of yeast paste on top.
-The flies were left to acclimatise in the cage for two days before the experiments.
+The flies were left to acclimatize in the cage for two days before the experiments.
 To guarantee the embryos are at a similar developmental stage, we exchanged the agar plate once per hour at least twice (pre-lays), and let the flies lay the eggs on the agar for one hour before collecting the plate.
 After filling the plate with water, we used a brush to release the eggs from the agar and transferred them to a cell strainer with 100µm nylon mesh (VWR).
 To remove the chorion, we immersed the embryos in 20% sodium hypochlorite solution (Merck 1.05614.2500) for 90s, washed abundantly with water, and proceeded to mounting for live imaging.